 - Re-use center: Speaking of recycling, maybe you have some stuff aboard that you don’t need but is too good to throw away.
 On the main pier we have a “Marine Re-Use Center”, where you can drop off boat items for someone else to use.
 Check to see if there’s anything you need!

 - Bilges: Please don’t pump in the marina, and don’t ever pump if there’s fuel in your bilge.
-Ask at the marina office if you have fuel or oil in your bilge water.
+The Port now has a Bilge Water Recycling Program!
+We’ll gladly help you dispose.

 - Gray-water: Use as little water as possible while onboard.
 Remember, detergent can kill marine life, even those labeled “biodegradable.”